argahsuknesib/EMSE_FrontEnd_Cours/2_toolchain/presentation/slides.md

 - See the use of the plugin `html-webpack-plugin`
 - The interest of generating files under `dist/` with a hash in their name (to avoid caching problems)
 - This time, we don't use `style-loader` for CSS, but the plugin `mini-css-extract-plugin`, coupled with its loader
 - We also have a loader for image files.
-Can you see how the image `email.png` ends up include into the webpack dependency tree ?
-What is the effect of `file-loader` on this file ?
+Can you see how the image `email.png` ends up included into the webpack dependency tree?
+What is the effect of `file-loader` on this file?

 ---